adkipnis/metabench/scraping/README.md

 ### Note
-You can either request the datasets of LLM responses from the main author or scrape the newest data yourself.
+You can either download the datasets of LLM responses from [zenodo](https://zenodo.org/records/12819251) or scrape the newest data yourself.
 For shell code, please replace text in curly brackets, e.g. `{some-number}` can become `2`.

 ### Preparation
 First setup a conda environment as shown in the [setup](../setup) directory.\